Citizens express concerns about VOF mineral policies at forum

 Anyone who wishes to comment on VOF's Policies regarding retained mineral rights on easements may submit comments to Jason McGarvey, Communications and outreach manger, at firstname.lastname@example.org

-Links to additional resouces on this issue can be found at the bottom of this VOF page:
+Links to additional resources on this issue can be found on the VOF website.